Simon-tan/DKT-DSC/README.md

  if you do not have student ID in your data, please use student_data.py to identify student anonymously with random numbers.
  We found some bugs in code.
 So the result has discrepancy as described in our ICDM paper but it is still better than all other models compared when we integrate problem difficulty.
 I will update it later.
 More efficient models are comming soon.

+if you have further questions, please do not hesitate to contact me: sein.minn.cs@gmail.com